yizhiyan1992/package_dev_documentation/README.md

 the `check` command allows you to verify if your pakage meta-data meet the minimum requirements to build a distribution.

 `$ python setup.py check`

+### General steps for package development
+1. choose your API (public and private methods, and add \_\_init\_\_.py for each folder)
+2. Documentation (including docstrings and README.md)
+3. Create a license
+4. Rearrange for packaging (version and install requires)
+5. Sign-up to PyPI
+6. Build and Deploy